 The temporal boundaries chosen for the analysis should span all phases of the project: construction, operation, temporary closure, foreseeable modifications, decommissioning and restoration of the sites affected by the project.
-The temporal boundaries should also consider seasonal and annual variations related to the VECs for all phases of the project, where relevant.
+The temporal boundaries should also consider seasonal and annual variations related to the valued ecosystem components (VECs) for all phases of the project, where relevant.